 Unlike rules, which are easy for fraudsters to test and circumvent, the application of machine learning through analytics has been the standard for the SAS® fraud and financial crimes solutions for many decades.
 Jim Goodnight CEO SAS

-- More forward-thinking intelligence units are finding common elements – domain names, IP addresses, devices, etc. – that reveal transnational criminal organizations previously undiscovered by siloed functions.
+- More forward-thinking intelligence units are finding common elements – domain names, IP addresses, devices, etc. – that reveal criminal organizations previously undiscovered by siloed functions.

-3. Adopt more agile know your customer (KYC) processes.
+3. Streamline know your customer (KYC) processes

 - Fortifying and speeding authentication processes that validate digital devices and in-person applicants.

 - Using robotic process automation (RPA) to automate searches and queries of third-party data during enhanced due diligence processes.

 - Supporting new data elements, such as ownership percentages and controlling interests.

 - Offering investigative interfaces that streamline the ad hoc process of gathering external unstructured information, including numbers, text, images and video.